 One of the heroes of Lewis’s book is Brad Katsuyama, who left Royal Bank of Canada in 2012 to form a new market, IEX Group Inc., along with other former traders from the Toronto- based bank.
 David Einhorn’s Greenlight Capital Inc. hedge fund invested in the platform, which started trading in October and was established to minimize the influence of predatory strategies, Goldman Sachs Group Inc. has endorsed IEX and is the venue’s biggest broker.

 IEX was established partly to address concern that technology advances and fragmentation have made the $22 trillion U.S. equity market too fast and opaque.
-The platform, a dark pool with ambitions to officially become an exchange, imposes a delay of 350 microseconds, or 350 millionths of a second, on orders -- enough to curb the fastest trading firms.
+The platform, a dark pool with ambitions to officially become an exchange, imposes a delay of 350 microseconds, or 350 millionths of a second, on orders — enough to curb the fastest trading firms.
 IEX aims for greater transparency by making its trading rules available for public review, unlike some other electronic venues.
+During his own interview with “60 Minutes,” Katsuyama described how the stock market rips off investors.
+While still at Royal Bank, he noticed that prices seemed to move against him when he was trading.

 “The best analogy I think is that your family wants to go to a concert,” he said.
 “You go onto StubHub, there’s four tickets all next to each other for 20 bucks each.
 You put in an order to buy four tickets, 20 bucks each and it says, ‘You’ve bought two tickets at 20 bucks each.’
 And you go back and those same two seats that are sitting there have now gone up to $25.”